gitrdm/ranked_programming/docs/design/causal_reasoning_section7_design.md

 - Explanations
   - `minimal_repair(world, targets: List[str], srm) -> List[Set[str]]`
   - `root_cause_chain(world, target: str, graph, srm) -> List[str]`

+- Identification
+  - `backdoor_admissible(A, B, Z, srm) -> bool`: checks if Z blocks all backdoor paths from A to B.
+  - `backdoor_effect(A, B, srm, z=1) -> float`: estimates the effect of A on B using backdoor adjustment with Z.
+  - `frontdoor_admissible(A, M, srm) -> bool`: checks sufficient conditions for frontdoor adjustment.
+  - `frontdoor_effect(A, M, srm) -> float`: estimates the frontdoor effect of A on its mediators.

 API usage is intentionally SCM-like but remains rank-native.